RedisLabs/redislabs-docs/content/rs/concepts/data-access/discovery-service.md

 ## Redis client support

-You can find the recommended list of client libraries to use for Discovery Service using the Redis Sentinel API on the [hardware and software requirements page]({{< relref "/rs/administering/designing-production/hardware-requirements.md" >}}), under "Client" section.
+You can find the recommended list of client libraries to use for Discovery Service using the Redis Sentinel API on the [Supported clients and Web Browsers page]({{< relref "/rs/administering/designing-production/supported-clients-browsers.md" >}}), under "Discovery Service" section.

 Note: Redis Sentinel API can return endpoints for both master and slave endpoints.
 Discovery Service only supports master endpoints and does not